inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 [Slide 4](docs/LinkedDataOverview/LinkedDataSlidedeckImagenkedDataSlidedeckImage/Slide4-RisingGraphTechAdoption.png)

-So on this slide I thought I'd try and highlight the rapidly GROWING adoption of Graph technology GENERALLY, starting on the left here with Graph DATABASE popularity, over the past 9 or so years.
-And we can see that GRAPH databases continue to be BY FAR the most popular category of database.
+So on this slide I thought I'd try and highlight the rapidly GROWING adoption of Graph technology GENERALLY, starting in the top-left here with Graph DATABASE popularity, over the past 9 or so years.
+And we can see that GRAPH databases continue to be BY FAR the most popular CATEGORY of database.

 So graph databases are typically used to drive Knowledge Graphs, or to perform graph analytics (or both), and on the right-hand side here we show the